Back to blog

 Document processing is the highest-ROI starting point for most organizations adopting agentic AI.
 The input is constrained (a document with known field types), the output is measurable (extraction accuracy), and the iteration count is short (typically under 8).
 This makes it the easiest use case to evaluate and tune before expanding to more complex workflows.

-A Heym document-processing agent reads a file via the File Read node, uses the LLM to extract fields into a JSON schema, calls a Database Query node to validate against master data such as vendor IDs and account codes, and routes the result via HTTP Request to the downstream ERP or accounting system.
+A Heym document-processing agent receives the file from the Input trigger or a Drive node, uses the LLM to extract fields into a JSON schema, calls a DataTable node to validate against master data such as vendor IDs and account codes, and routes the result via HTTP to the downstream ERP or accounting system.

 3. Customer Support Automation